TL;DR: The bell curve meme isn’t just a joke. It’s a philosophical diagram. And if you’re reading this, you’re probably in the middle.

 The “Midwit” (Middle): Holds an overly complicated, nuanced, “sophisticated” opinion.

-The “Jedi” (Right): Holds the same simple, straightforward opinion as the “Brainlet”.
+The “Jedi” (Right): Holds the same simple opinion as the Brainlet.

 The “dumb” guy and the “genius” agree.
-The guy in the middle is the only one who is wrong.
+The guy in the middle is the only one who’s wrong.

 The Midwit Trap

-It’s a dangerous place to be.
-This person is smart enough to understand nuance, but not smart enough to filter it.
-They are obsessed with appearing intelligent.
+This person understands nuance but can’t filter it.
+They’re obsessed with appearing intelligent.
 They love jargon, credentials, and “best practices.”

 Example – investing: